gomods/athens/docs/content/configuration/filter.md

 D golang.org/x/tools
 </pre>

 In the above example, `golang.org/x/tools` is fetched directly from the VCS.
-All the modules from from `github.com/azure` are ignored except `github.com/azure/azure-sdk-for-go`
+All the modules from from `github.com/azure` are blacklisted except `github.com/azure/azure-sdk-for-go`

 ### Adding a default mode